TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

-By contrast, path entry finders are in a sense an implementation detail of the path based finder, and in fact, if the path based finder were to be removed from :data:`sys.meta_path`, none of the path entry finder semantics would be invoked.
+By contrast, path entry finders are in a sense an implementation detail of the path based finder, and in fact, if the path based finder were to be removed kutoka :data:`sys.meta_path`, none of the path entry finder semantics would be invoked.